-The notion of time and space compression also leads me to a consideration of the significance of The Pit’s white box space, where Luminosity, Loveplay, Brixton Stories and Epitaph were performed .
-As David Wiles has argued, no performance space is neutral, and this applies to the “black box” studio as much as anywhere else (254-255).
-In his analysis, Wiles places the “black box” alongside the art gallery’s “white cube” as environments where “any object is perceived as an aesthetic, almost sacred artefact” (258).
+The notion of time and space compression also leads me to a consideration of the significance of The Pit’s white box space, where Luminosity, Loveplay, Brixton Stories and Epitaph were performed (Chambers 2004, 229).
+As David Wiles has argued, no performance space is neutral, and this applies to the “black box” studio as much as anywhere else (Wiles 2003, 254-255).
+In his analysis, Wiles places the “black box” alongside the art gallery’s “white cube” as environments where “any object is perceived as an aesthetic, almost sacred artefact” (Wiles 2003, 258).
 Although production photographs reveal that the Pit’s “white box” set was not a pure cube of white space, but had recesses and a double door in the back wall, the idea of a white box (in a world of black box studios) is nevertheless a powerful statement.
-It connotes the new, the unfinished and undecorated: “performances without décor”, as the Royal Court used to call its set-free Sunday night productions in the 1950s .
+It connotes the new, the unfinished and undecorated: “performances without décor”, as the Royal Court used to call its set-free Sunday night productions in the 1950s (Roberts 1999, 58).
 This connection in turn connotes the risky, the experimental; the idea of theatre as a laboratory.
-Adrian Noble’s programme note called the season “works-in-progress” (“This Other Eden”).
-For the Royal Shakespeare Company, the white cube of The Pit also creates associations with Peter Brook’s legendary production of A Midsummer Night’s Dream (1970-1973), with its “stark, white box set” which, for performance scholar Colin Counsell, “rendered all action up to the audience’s critical eye, making its artifice evident” (162).
+Adrian Noble’s programme note called the season “works-in-progress” (“This Other Eden” 2001, n.pag.).
+For the Royal Shakespeare Company, the white cube of The Pit also creates associations with Peter Brook’s legendary production of A Midsummer Night’s Dream (1970-1973), with its “stark, white box set” which, for performance scholar Colin Counsell, “rendered all action up to the audience’s critical eye, making its artifice evident” (Counsell 1996, 162).

 Despite the art-gallery placelessness of their staging, both Loveplay and Luminosity had interesting things to say about national identity.
 Both suggest that places we think of as “local” were always already global, from the traces of invasion and empire left by the Romans and Saxons in Loveplay, to the video-dating agency in the last scene, Hearts International, which brings together the final pair of lovers, Dieter and Brigitta.
 In Luminosity, we see the appropriation of imperial wealth, and the products of slave labour, benefiting a murderer who cloaks himself in religion at the end of the eighteenth century.
-In 1999 the artist Debra is criticised for “political correctness” when she makes a body cast of herself as a black Britannia, as if, two centuries later, a body like hers is still not thought to “belong” here (61).
+In 1999 the artist Debra is criticised for “political correctness” when she makes a body cast of herself as a black Britannia, as if, two centuries later, a body like hers is still not thought to “belong” here (Stafford 2001, 61).